Have you ever wondered why it is so hard to change or learn something new like another language or a new skill?

 However, because the short-term brain is so lazy and the long-term brain so hyperactive, often the long-term brain will spit out anything that could be seen as an answer without checking if it is correct.

-I am sure you experienced this yourself when someone asks you a trick questions, and you completely fall for it.
+I am sure you experienced this yourself when someone asks you a trick question, and you completely fall for it.

 The reason the long-term brain can be so active is that it manages the vast amount of stored information in the brain and doesn’t have to compute much to retrieve any data at all.
 In contrast, the short-term brain can only manage a few items at the time (4-6).